mcallistertad/embedded-client/README.md

 | `SKY_ERROR_BAD_REQUEST_CTX`                     | The request context structure is corrupt
 | `SKY_ERROR_ENCODE_ERROR`                        | Could not encode the request

-sky_get_cache_hit()

-If the result is `SKY_FINALIZE_LOCATION`, the location (lat, lon, hpe and source) are filled in from a previously successful server response held in the cache.
-The user may decide to send a request to the ELG server, even though a previously cached location was found.
-This allows (uplink) application data to be reported to the server, downlink application data to be collected from the server and, when sky_open() is called with debounce = 'true', the set of cached beacons to be sent to the server that produced the previously reported (cached) location.
-This allows for optional server updates during periods when the device is stationary.

 ### sky_encode_request() - generate a Skyhook request from the request context

 ```c